Updated: 13th October 2019

 WordPress has thousands of free, responsive themes available that you can download and install right now.
 Or, if you want to keep your theme, you can use a plugin like WP Touch, that makes your blog mobile-friendly with just a few clicks.

-Or if you prefer, you can use a fast-loading, responsive WordPress theme like Astra to make your blog accessible to users on all devices.
+Or if you prefer, you can use a fast-loading, responsive WordPress theme to make your blog accessible to users on all devices.
 This is the theme I now use for this blog and many others.

 In the mobile-first era, when 70% of all web traffic is mobile traffic, there’s really no excuse not to make this change.